Graduate News and Awards 2014-2015

 Kyle Burke has received the Outstanding Graduate Student Teaching Award in the Weinberg College of Arts and Sciences.
 He has also been awarded a postdoctoral fellowship from the Center for the United States and the Cold War at New York University's Tamiment Library.

 Yuri Doolan has received a Fulbright Research Fellowship that will take him to South Korea in 2015-16.
-He also received an International Conference of NextGen Korean Studies Scholars (NEKST) 2015 Travel Grant Award.
+He also received an International Conference of NextGen Korean Studies Scholars (NEKST) 2015 Travel Grant Award from the Nam Center for Korean Studies at the University of Michigan.

 Beth Healey, who has been awarded a six-month visiting fellowship from the Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies at the United States Holocaust Memorial Museum.